PhilTanner/wppt-emailer/README.txt

 It does request jQuery and jQueryUI to be loaded from WordPress, though these should already be bundled in all standard (i.e. non-very-specific instances where they've been deliberately disabled) installs.

-A single jQueryUI CSS stylesheet is requested from Google's CDN, but the code will work offline (although your emails won't!), but look slightly ugly.

 ### Installing

+You can install most simply by using the WordPress plugin directory.

-Download the lastest zipped copy of the plugin from GitHub: https://github.com/PhilTanner/wppt-emailer/archive/master.zip
+Alternately, you can download the lastest zipped copy of the plugin from GitHub: https://github.com/PhilTanner/wppt-emailer/archive/master.zip

 Log in to your WordPress dashboard, navigate to the Plugins menu, and click [Add New] at the top of the page.